promatia/acts/act_proposals/economy.md

 #### Segment 1: Minister

 ##### Paragraph 1: Position
-There shall be a Minister of the Economy, who has the authority to appoint subministers.
+There shall be a Minister of the Economy, who has the authority to appoint Ministers fo all of the subministries of the Ministry of the Economy.

 ##### Paragraph 2: Election Method
 The minister shall be elected by the Assembly via Instant Runoff Voting (IRV).